Bulbine mesembryanthoides Haw.

-Bulbine mesembryanthoides is a small, summer-deciduous, succulent geophyte with small, underground tuber and usually 1 to 2 (rarely up to 4) leaves.
-The leaves are cylindrical, up to 1 inch (2.5 cm) tall and up to 0.8 inch (2 cm) in diameter.
+Bulbine mesembryanthoides is a small, summer-deciduous, succulent geophyte with small, underground tuber and usually, 1 to 2 (rarely up to 4) leaves.
+The leaves are cylindrical, up to 1 inch (2.5 cm) tall and up to 0.8 inches (2 cm) in diameter.
 As soon as the dry summer period arrives, they start to whither.
 The flowers appear in spring and summer, usually after the leaves have retracted.
 Each plant may have 1 to 3 inflorescences up to 8 inches (20 cm) tall.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 How to Grow and Care

 These plants are adaptable to many soil types.
 Growing Bulbines is a good choice for gardens in arid areas, as they are drought tolerant.
-In fact, these plants are often found in rock gardens with poor soil just for this reason.
-Bulbine plants are hardy in USDA plant hardiness zones 9 to 11, but can grow in lower zones as annuals.
+These plants are often found in rock gardens with poor soil just for this reason.
+Bulbine plants are hardy in USDA plant hardiness zones 9 to 11 but can grow in lower zones as annuals.